Alejogb1/job-board/blog-data/an-invalid-attribute-was-designated-on-the-pdo-object-laravel.md

 Some PDO attributes are only available for specific database drivers Like a setting to use an asynchronous mode or something similar.
 Make sure the attribute you are setting is relevant for the database you are using.

-Okay lets see some code examples because I know you're here for that sweet sweet code So the issue is usually with something like this below and lets see how to properly solve it
+ lets see some code examples because I know you're here for that sweet sweet code So the issue is usually with something like this below and lets see how to properly solve it

 **Example 1: Incorrect Attribute**